Samplify/DateWebApp/README.md

 ### Quickstart build / run docker image

-Clone project and cd to webapp directory
+Clone project and cd to the DateWebApp directory

 Build image: